eiji03aero/mash/README.md

 - none for now

 # refactor
-- web
+- client
   - mash-term
     - scroll and display kind of broken if command output is long enough to break into multiple lines

-- frontend service
-  - refactor around authentication with middleware
-    - WIP
-    - authenticate token, and fetch user data and set it on context
-    - create authenticated directive on graphql schema

-  - add test
-    - look up examples on gql-gen
+    - should refactor and make use of scrolltobottom

 - backend
   - refactor mskit